darkmattersshow/darkmattersshow.github.io/_posts/2017-01-11-psychic-dating.md

 Host Michael Bilow will go on dates with three women.
 He will get to know them, they will get to know him, and a psychic will get to know them both, psychically.

 With our new night and new time comes a new phone number: 818-650-DARK.
-Call us.We're listening.
+Call us.
+We're listening.